boazsegev/facil.io/README.md

 ## A note about "safe" languages (C vs. Rust, Javascript vs. Elm)

-they keep telling me that a "safe" language will make me a better programmer, but I keep thinking that a language is made "safe" so it can be used by bad programmers.
+they keep telling me that a "safe" language will make me a better programmer, but I keep thinking that a language is made "safe" so it can be used by bad programmers (are we child-proofing our programming languages?).

 Leave me my freedom and my debugger and keep your safety away from me.